NexusProperty/nexus-property/doc/Development Plan 1.md

 -   **2.1.
 Finalize Database Schema & Implement Comprehensive RLS:**
     -   [x] Conduct a final review of all table schemas (`profiles`, `appraisals`, `teams`, `team_members`, `integrations`) to ensure they fully support planned features.
-    -   [ ] **CRITICAL:** Implement and rigorously test **Row-Level Security (RLS)** policies for *every* table containing user data.
+    -   [x] **CRITICAL:** Implement and rigorously test **Row-Level Security (RLS)** policies for *every* table containing user data.
 Ensure that users can *only* access, insert, update, or delete data they are explicitly permitted to based on their role and relationships (e.g., owner, team member, admin).
 This is foundational to the platform's security.
+      - [x] Implemented RLS policies for `profiles` table, allowing users to view and update their own profiles, admins to manage all profiles, and ensuring profile creation during signup.
+      - [x] Implemented RLS policies for `integrations` table, allowing users to manage their own integrations, team members to view team integrations, team creators to manage team integrations, and admins to manage all integrations.
+      - [x] Verified existing RLS policies for `teams`, `team_members`, and `appraisals` tables.
 -   **2.2.
 Develop Supabase Edge Functions / API Endpoints:**
     -   [x] Create the necessary backend functions to handle data interactions initiated by the frontend forms and actions:
         -   [x] Endpoint to receive data from the "Create Appraisal" forms (both Customer and Agent) and trigger the data ingestion/AI process (Task 3.4).